CineX-Labs/CineX/docs/CineX_Whitepaper.md

 CineX introduces **CINEX**, an upgradeable ERC‑20 utility token engineered to modernize the entertainment industry and catalyze the community-led acquisition of AMC Entertainment.
 By integrating immersive theater technology, blockchain transaction rails, and a creator-first funding framework, CineX unlocks a digitally-native evolution of cinema.

 Over 70% of the total token supply is securely locked in multisig-controlled reserves, structured to activate only upon acquisition milestones.
-CINE carries no equity or financial rights—its value is rooted in platform access, participation, and long-term engagement.
+CINEX carries no equity or financial rights—its value is rooted in platform access, participation, and long-term engagement.

 ## The Problem with Current Entertainment Models